Just buy the f***ing latte

 The result of this is that women prefer to talk about anything–literally anything–more than money, including their own deaths.
 At a time in which we openly speak about sex, money remains for women the final frontier of shame.

-5) The further result is that, as a society, we have masculinized money.
+5. The further result is that, as a society, we have masculinized money.
 While girls are being taught to be careful with money and to save it, boys are being taught to pursue money and to grow it.
 They are taught to be confident around money, so much so that they overestimate their investing skills and underestimate their need for financial education.
 It is likely no wonder that the money industries are overwhelmingly male, even as the research tells us that women are better investors than men, both as individual investors and professional investors.

 As if to drive home the point that money is male, the symbol of Wall Street is a bull.
 A big, snorting, anatomically notable, powerful bull.
 (Its recent female counterpoint is a statue of a little girl.
 A prepubescent girl.
 A brave girl, certainly, but one who–if she went to work at the company that placed her there–may have been the victim of gender discrimination on pay, according to a lawsuit that become public shortly after the statue was placed there.)